 If you want engagement from them, ask for it.
 You should always be connecting with your customers and prospects in a meaningful way.

-How about adding in a question - ‘Hit reply and tell me x…’ people LOVE to contribute, and they feel like you’re right there with them when you ask them to reply back direct to you like this.
+How about adding in a question - ‘Hit reply and tell me x…’ people LOVE to contribute, and they feel like you’re right there with them when you ask them to reply back to you in this way.

 This type of engagement helps people along their journey to becoming raving fans of yours.
-It makes your emails stand out, it makes people not ignore you.
+It makes your emails stand out, it keeps your mailing list engaged.

 9. Are you adding value?